corda/corda/docs/source/key-concepts-data-model.rst

 .. note:: Non-validating notaries assume transaction validity and do not request transaction data or their dependencies
           beyond the list of states consumed.

-The tutorial " :doc:`tutorial-contract` "provides a hand-ons walk-through using these concepts.
+The tutorial ":doc:`tutorial-contract`" provides a hand-ons walk-through using these concepts.

 Transaction Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^